SteSeg/openmc_fusion_benchmarks/docs/specifications/structure.md

 ```

 ### Geometry
-`Geometry` object that points to the `.step` file currently contained in the `lfs` _submodule_ of the repository.
+The `geometry` object links to a `.step` file located in the repository’s `lfs` _submodule_ and includes suggested meshing parameters, such as the maximum element size.
-Additional paramters for automatic meshing (e.g. maximum mesh element size) are specified.
 Example:

 ```yaml